This is the THIRD book in the series…and you can read the prologue and first chapter right now!

 “We could use the pergola,” Moira pointed out.
 “And the roses would be perfect.”

 “We could have our own wine!”
 Gabbi’s face lit up.
-“Cuz, this is a wonderful idea.”
+“Cuz, this could be a wonderful idea.”

 “The wine would be a nice touch,” Moira admitted.
 “How many months does it take to make wine?”

-“Ben and Matthew would know,” Gabbi said, getting up.
+“Ben and Matthew would know.”
+Gabbi started walking towards the phone.
 “I’m going to call Matthew right now.
 I want to see how quickly we can renovate that barn.”

 “Now?”
 Moira asked, giggling.
 “Do you mind if I change?”